anettrolikova/planett/index.md

 🟪 I do enjoy [Farcaster](https://www.farcaster.xyz/) find me there as @anett

-### I’m currently exploring new opportunities in the crypto space.
-I'm interested in the Head of DevRel, Ecosystem / Growth lead at protocol or infrastructure layer, Founding Project Manager, Head of Community or Head of Strategy at governance startup roles.
-I'm interested to learn more about you and connecting.
+### I'm exploring roles where I can work closely with founders and teams at the protocol or infrastructure layer — especially as a Head of DevRel, Ecosystem or Growth Lead, Founding Project/Program Manager, Head of Community, or Head of Strategy at a governance-focused startup.

+I thrive in environments where brand, culture, and product meet real people.
+I’m most excited by projects built with care, clarity, and conviction.

+If that sounds like you or your team, I’d love to connect!
 My [DMs are open](https://x.com/AnettRolikova)

-# 🪐 Introduction
+# 🪐 About me
-I have been connecting people in the Ethereum ecosystem since 2019, bringing a unique perspective on how the Ethereum community works.
-I started as an Ethereum event organizer but have shifted toward project management, developer relations management, technical writing, and development coordination.
-I focus on helping teams bridge the gap between builders and users.
-I also love hosting unique events and in-person experiences that unite the community in fun and unexpected ways.
+I have been connecting people in the Ethereum ecosystem since 2019, bringing a unique perspective on how Web3 communities truly work.
+What started as volunteering at crypto conferences and organizing Ethereum events has evolved into over 6 years of shaping the Web3 landscape as a community architect and cultural strategist.

+My journey has taken me from event organizing to project management, developer relations, technical writing, and development coordination.
+I specialize in turning technical projects into thriving communities and helping teams bridge the gap between builders and users.
+But what really drives me is something deeper.
+I don't just build communities, I cultivate cultures.
+I believe that the strongest projects are built on strong human connections, and I've made it my mission to help Web3 teams create authentic, sustainable communities that drive real growth.
+I have a unique talent for creating memorable experiences and hosting events that unite the community in fun and unexpected ways.

+**What makes me different:** I bring both the grassroots understanding of how Ethereum communities work and the strategic expertise to transform that knowledge into scalable growth.
+Whether it's developer relations management, ecosystem activation, or community strategy, I focus on creating genuine connections that last.

 If you’re curious about my journey—from volunteering at crypto conferences to landing a full-time role in Web3, you should listen to the [Episode 19 - Anett Rolikova by WholesomeCrypto](https://youtu.be/Oj_HIbW76TI) podcast.

-## My Speakers Bio
-(Outdated for now, but keeping it here for archival purposes) Anett is leading Developer Relations at [Last](https://www.last.net/), building a groundbreaking twin-chain EVM L2 blockchain and Last Custody Network (LCN) engineered for sustainability through automated cash flow reinvestment.
-You might recognize Anett from the Ethereum Magicians community and [NFT Standards](https://www.nftstandards.wtf/) Working Group and Ethereum Standard improvement incentives, which contribute to the evolution of Ethereum Core Protocol on behalf of Ethereum Magicians.

 ## Contributions & Memberships :